 Dune Aloe, Coast Aloe, Strand Aloe

-Aloe thraskii is a tree-like succulent with pale olive-green, U-shaped in cross-section leaves with small, reddish-brown marginal teeth.
+Aloe thraskii is a tree-like succulent with pale olive-green leaves with small reddish-brown marginal teeth.
 It grows up to 10 feet (3 m) tall.
-Leaves are recurved back to the trunk, sometimes even touching the skirt of old, dried leaves around the trunk.
-This winter-blooming species has flowers on a well-branched inflorescence that can produce 15 to 25 upright, broadly-cylindrical, erect racemes.
+Leaves are U-shaped in cross-section, recurved back to the trunk, sometimes even touching the skirt of old, dried leaves around the trunk.
+This winter-blooming species has flowers on a well-branched inflorescence that can produce 15 to 25 upright broadly-cylindrical racemes.
 Flowers are yellow with orange anthers, giving the flower a bi-colored look.
-Younger plants may have only a single inflorescence, while older ones can produce multiples.
-This succulent is closely related to Aloe excelsa and Aloe rupestris but is distinguished from both by its strongly recurved leaves.
+Younger plants may have only a single inflorescence, while older plants can produce multiples.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).